 MDOC currently has 10 community work centers statewide and each houses around 100 inmates.
-The community work center in Flowood houses all female community work center inmates, which is about 100 inmates.
+The community work center in Flowood houses all female inmates, which is about 100 inmates.
 Inmates are drug tested often and failing a drug test is automatic return to an institution.

 How does an inmate get assigned to a community work center?
 First, several criteria must be met.
 They include, but are not limited to:

-- Inmates must be within seven years of their earliest release date
+- Inmates must be within eight years of their earliest release date

 - Inmates must pass a drug and alcohol test

 - Inmates must be able to physically perform required work

 - Inmates must be free of rule violations for three months

 In addition, there are several factors that automatically disqualify inmates from community work centers.
 Inmates convicted of the following charges are disqualified:

 - Escape attempt in the last five years

 - Sex crime convictions